-USS RANGER was the third ship in the FORRESTAL - class and the second carrier of the Navy to bear this name.
+USS RANGER was the third ship in the FORRESTAL - class and the second carrier in the Navy to bear this name.
 Commissioned as attack aircraft carrier CVA 61, the RANGER was redesignated as multi-purpose aircraft carrier CV 61 on June 30, 1975.
 USS RANGER was last homeported in San Diego, Calif.
-Currently, the RANGER is laid-up at the Naval Inactive Ship Maintenance Facility at Bremerton, Wash., awaiting possible future use as a museum ship.
+After decommissioning the RANGER was laid-up at the Naval Inactive Ship Maintenance Facility at Bremerton, Wash., awaiting possible future use as a museum ship.
+The museum plans, however, were canceled and on December 22, 2014, the RANGER was sold for scrapping to International Shipbreaking Ltd. of Brownsville, Tx., for one cent.
+On March 5, 2015, the RANGER left Bremerton, Wash., under tow enroute to Brownsville, Tx., where she arrived on July 12, 2015.
+Scrapping at Brownsville was finished on November 1, 2017.

 |General Characteristics:||Keel Laid: August 2, 1954|